raamana/visualqc/docs/installation.rst

 Requirements
 -------------

- - Python version 3 or higher is required.
+ - Python version 3.6 or higher is required.
 I strongly recommend upgrading to python 3 if possible.
-If not, I recommend `conda to manage different versions of python in a separate virtual environment <https://conda.io/docs/user-guide/tasks/manage-python.html>`_.
+I recommend `conda to manage different versions of python in a separate virtual environment <https://conda.io/docs/user-guide/tasks/manage-python.html>`_.

  - The following python packages are required, which will be automatically installed when you issue the above command `pip install -U visualqc`: